razouq/web-coding-challenge-shops-backend/README.md

-# Web Coding Challenge Backend
+# Web Coding Challenge BackEnd
-this project represents my participation in the recruitment challenge of United Remote.
+This project represents my participation in the recruitment challenge of United Remote.<br>

-## User Stories
-- As a User, I can sign up using my username & password
-- As a User, I can sign in using my username & password
-- As a User, I can display the list of shops sorted by distance (paginated)
-- As a User, I can like a shop, so it can be added to my preferred shops (liked shops shouldn’t be displayed on the main page)
-- As a User, I can dislike a shop, so it won’t be displayed within “Nearby Shops” list during the next 2 hours
-- As a User, I can display the list of preferred shops (paginated)
-- As a User, I can remove a shop from my preferred shops list
+It is an API bootstrapped with [Spring Initialize](https://start.spring.io/) with the following dependencies:
+- Spring Web
+- Spring Data JPA
+- Spring Boot DevTools
+- H2 Database
+- Spring Security

 ## Requirements
 - jdk >= 1.8
 - maven >= 3